This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 I have $399.89 in my travel savings account.
-That’s barely enough to pay for airfare somewhere interesting — let alone pay for Mike’s ticket, our hotel, meals, or sightDOING.
+That’s barely enough to pay for airfare somewhere interesting — let alone pay for my husband’s ticket, our hotel, meals, or sightDOING.
 This fall has been rough on us financially, so it’s safe to say we won’t be traveling like we used to until things settle down in our life.
 That’s why I started my Virginia bucket list; it gives me a way to scratch the travel itch without leading us into financial ruin.

 We’re really lucky to live in Richmond and have a ton of unique activities within a reasonable driving radius.
 Here’s what makes my list.

 Lynnhaven: Eat an Oyster Without Leaving the Water

 I’m part otter and oysters are my jam.
 Sign me up for a watermen tour and the freshest oyster ever, please.